imdone/imdone-atom/README.md

 **A kanban board with cards and lists that are made from TODOs in your code, markdown and text files.**
 Use `alt(⌥)+t` to open your project's board.

-Identify, organize and address technical debt so it can be integrated into the product backlog with **[imdone.io](https://imdone.io)**.
+The best issue tracker is one that's invisible.
+Integrate your TODO comments into the product backlog with **[imdone.io](https://imdone.io)**.

 ![screen shot 2018-01-20 at 5 24 12 pm](https://user-images.githubusercontent.com/233505/35189496-c05ed71e-fe08-11e7-9390-6e8fb999d1f7.png)